matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 What feature of GCP routing would you enable?
 Answer: Global dynamic routing.
 Global dynamic routing is used to learn all routes on a network.
 Regional routing would learn only routes in a region.
-Other options are incorrect because they are not used to configure routing options.

 34) The command to create a VPC from the command line is?
 Answer: 'gcloud compute networks create'.